-Additionally, our operations in non-U.S. jurisdictions are in many cases subject to the laws of the jurisdictions in which they operate rather than U.S. law.
+Additionally, our operations in non-U.S. jurisdictions are in many cases subject to the laws of the jurisdictions in which we operate rather than U.S. law.
 Laws in some jurisdictions differ in significant respects from those in the U.S. These differences can affect our ability to react to changes in our business, and our rights or ability to enforce rights may be different than would be expected under U.S. law.
 Moreover, enforcement of laws in some overseas jurisdictions can be inconsistent and unpredictable, which can affect both our ability to enforce our rights and to undertake activities that we believe are beneficial to our business.
-In addition, the business and political climate in some jurisdictions may encourage corruption, which could reduce our ability to compete successfully in those jurisdictions while remaining in compliance with local laws or U.S. anti-corruption laws applicable to our businesse.
+In addition, the business and political climate in some jurisdictions may encourage corruption, which could reduce our ability to compete successfully in those jurisdictions while remaining in compliance with local laws or U.S. anti-corruption laws applicable to our businesses.
 As a result, our ability to generate revenue and our expenses in non-U.S. jurisdictions may differ from what would be expected if U.S. law governed these operations.

-BuzzFeed and Complex Networks derived less than 0.2% of their combined revenues for the years ended December 31, 2020 and 2019 and the nine months ended September 30, 2021 from advertisements relating to cannabis, related products, which may be considered a controlled substance.
+Legacy BuzzFeed and Complex Networks derived less than 0.2% of their combined revenues for the years ended December 31, 2021 and 2020, respectively, from advertisements relating to cannabis, which may be considered a controlled substance, or cannabis-related products.
 Controlled substances are subject to state, federal, and foreign laws and regulations regarding their manufacture, use, sale, importation, exportation and distribution.
-Among other things, certain controlled substances, including marijuana are regulated under the federal Controlled Substances Act of 1970 ("CSA") and implementing regulations of the U.S. Drug Enforcement Administration ("DEA").
-The cannabis-related advertisements on both BuzzFeed's and Complex Networks' platforms were in compliance with state and local laws.
-However, certain varieties of cannabis continue to be controlled substances under the CSA and BuzzFeed and Complex Networks may not have been in compliance with federal law with respect to such advertisements.
-Both BuzzFeed's and Complex Networks' current advertising practices do not permit advertisements in the United States relating to federally prohibited cannabis-related activities (this does not include advertisements relating to hemp derived products, including Cannabidiol ("CBD"), which are permitted under federal law) on their platforms.
-However, if the historical activities of BuzzFeed and Complex Networks were to become the subject of enforcement actions and sanctions from the DEA or otherwise arising under federal law, such actions and sanctions may have a negative effect on our business, financial condition, results of operations or reputation.
+Among other things, certain controlled substances, including marijuana, are regulated under the federal Controlled Substances Act of 1970 ("CSA") and implementing regulations of the U.S. Drug Enforcement Administration ("DEA").
+The cannabis-related advertisements on both Legacy BuzzFeed's and Complex Networks' platforms were in compliance with state and local laws.
+However, certain varieties of cannabis continue to be controlled substances under the CSA and Legacy BuzzFeed and Complex Networks may not have been in compliance with federal law with respect to such advertisements.
+Our current advertising practices across all platforms, including Complex Networks, do not permit advertisements in the United States relating to federally prohibited cannabis-related activities (this does not include advertisements relating to hemp derived products, including Cannabidiol ("CBD"), which are permitted under federal law) on our platforms.
+However, if the historical activities of Legacy BuzzFeed and Complex Networks were to become the subject of enforcement actions and sanctions from the DEA or otherwise arising under federal law, such actions and sanctions may have a negative effect on our business, financial condition, results of operations or reputation.